Brent Seabrook: Stanley Cup championships, the “Mr. Overtime” era (2009–2016)

-On September 17, 2015, the Blackhawks named Seabrook as an alternate captain.
-On September 26, 2015, the Blackhawks signed Seabrook to an eight-year, $55 million contract extension.
+Later years and injuries (2016–2020)

+Seabrook recorded three goals and 36 assists for 39 points in 79 games in the 2016–17 season as the Blackhawks as a team finished the season as the top seed in the Western Conference before being held pointless in the Blackhawks first round exit in the opening round of the 2017 playoffs in a four game sweep at the hands of the eighth seeded Nashville Predators.

 Seabrook played in his 1,000th NHL game on March 29, 2018, in a game against the Winnipeg Jets.

 On December 11, 2018, Seabrook and teammate Duncan Keith became the first pair of defencemen, and the seventh duo in NHL history to play 1,000 games together.

-Injuries and retirement

 On December 26, 2019, the Blackhawks placed Seabrook on long-term injured reserve after announcing he would require three separate surgical operations to repair his right shoulder and both hips.
 Seabrook missed the remainder of the 2019–20 season.
-He returned to practice with the team in July to prepare for the 2020 Stanley Cup playoffs, which had been postponed to August due to the COVID-19 pandemic.
+He returned to practice with the team in July to prepare for the expanded 2020 playoffs, which had been postponed to August due to the COVID-19 pandemic.
 Seabrook opted out of the playoffs on July 24 to focus on fully recovering from his surgery.

+Retirement

 Seabrook intended to rejoin the Blackhawks prior to the 2020–21 season, but injured his back days before team's pre-season training camp.
 He was placed on injured reserve to start the season.
 On March 5, 2021, Seabrook announced he could no longer continue his playing career in the NHL due to injury.
-Seabrook intends on formally retiring after his current contract expires after the 2023–24 NHL season.
 On July 27, 2021, the Blackhawks traded Seabrook's contract to the Tampa Bay Lightning in exchange for Tyler Johnson and a second-round draft pick in 2023.
+His contract expired after the 2023–24 NHL season concluded.

 Seabrook played in 1,114 regular season games over 15 seasons in the NHL, where he recorded 103 goals and 361 assists.
 Stan Bowman, the Blackhawks' president of hockey operations, reflected on Seabrook's contributions, stating, "Without Brent Seabrook, the Chicago Blackhawks would not have three Stanley Cups.
 He concludes his career as not only one of the best defensemen in franchise history, but one the greatest Chicago Blackhawks of all time."

+Post-playing career

+On June 30, 2025, Seabrook joined the Calgary Flames player development staff.